Highlights. More than 99% of American consumers read online reviews before making purchases; reviews influence 93% of consumers’ purchasing decisions.

 - Conversion rates peak with a 4.9 out of 5 rating.

-- Reviews from verified buyers increase conversion 15%.
+- Reviews from verified buyers increase conversion by 15%.

 - Conversion rates increase 270% when online retailers display five (5) or more product reviews.